Quantum networks with coherent routing of information through multiple nodes

 Given two nodes of a quantum communication network, the problem is to find the optimal way to transfer information from one node to the other.
-This amounts to optimising the encoding operations performed by the sender, the decoding operations performed by the receiver, and the operations performed by the intermediate parties to assist the communication between the sender and receiver.
-In the following, we will call such intermediate operations {\em repeaters}, even though these operations need not to be the traditional operations performed by quantum repeaters, e.g.\ they need not be entanglement purification operations.
+This amounts to optimising the route through the intermediate nodes, the encoding operations performed by the sender, the decoding operations performed by the receiver, and the operations performed by the intermediate parties.

-With this general framework in place, in the following we shall construct concrete examples of network protocols for classical communication, exploiting the interference of multiple repeaters placed on alternative communication paths.
+With the general framework in place, in the next sections we will show that the superposition of network paths travelling through multiple intermediate nodes can enhance the rate for the transmission of classical data.

-{\bf Communication through asymptotically long sequences of binary asymmetric channels.} An important type of classical noisy channel is the binary asymmetric channel, which transmits a bit with different probabilities of error depending on whether the bit value is $0$ or $1$.
+{\bf Communication through asymptotically long sequences of binary asymmetric channels.} An important type of classical channel is the binary asymmetric channel, which transmits a bit with different probabilities of error depending on whether the bit value is $0$ or $1$.
 The quantum realisation of this channel is given by the map

 In the following, we shall consider first the special case of binary asymmetric channel in which the value 0 is transmitted without error, namely $q=0$.
 The resulting channel is known as the $Z$-channel \cite{golomb1980limiting,moskowitz1996analysis} and has several applications in optical communications \cite{baumert1979coding}.
 The quantum realisation of the $Z$-channel is the map